 If a computer volume gets corrupted, you can restore it from the backup.
 The volume can be restored to its original location or to a new location.
 Note that you can restore volumes only from volume-level backups.
 You cannot restore volumes from file-level backups.

-This scenario describes how to restore a volume from the backup to its original location.
+This scenario describes how to restore a volume from the backup available on a shared network folder to its original location.

 - Right-click the Veeam Agent for Microsoft Windows icon in the system tray and select Restore > Entire volumes.

-- At the Restore Point step of the wizard, select a restore point from which you want to restore the volume.
+- At the Restore Point step of the wizard, select a restore point from which you want to restore data.
+Click Next.